I am absolutely obsessed with all things shark. From the dwarf lanternshark to the massive great white, I've got you covered.

 On November 14, 1909, the French steamer La Seyne collided with British India Steamship Co. liner Onda in Rhio Strait, Rhio Archipelago, near Singapore, 26 miles from land.
 Thick fog had prevented either ship from seeing the other.
 The smaller French vessel sank within 2 minutes of the collision.

 The crew of the Onda rescued just 61 passengers and crew from the stricken 1,142-ton steamer.
 Many of the survivors were badly mauled by the huge shoal of sharks that circled them in the water.

 A total of 101 people died by shark attack, including the French skipper, Joseph Coulailhac.

 9. Cheribon Atrocity 1945: 90 Fatalities

-There was one sole survivor who told his tale to fishermen who rescued him, but he died shortly afterwards from his injuries.
+One sole survivor told his tale to fishermen who rescued him, but he died shortly afterward from his injuries.
 The sharks had taken off his arm and a foot.